Promotional Pricing Strategy Advantages and Disadvantages of Cruise Ships 🚢

-What are the factors that helped Royal Caribbean Cruises to still get their bookings rolling in despite the downturn?
+What are the factors that have helped Royal Caribbean Cruises to get their bookings rolling in despite the downturn?

 Royal Caribbean Cruises is advertising on its website, offering 60% discount for the second guest plus up to $150 instant savings on 2021 sailings for cruises from $719.

 Let’s find out other promotions of the Royal Caribbean:

 As of May 6th, 2020, Royal Caribbean Cruises have enhanced and expanded the program to provide more flexibility to its customers.
 That’s why Royal Caribbean allows passengers to cancel any cruise trip that sails from now through the 30th of April 2022.
 These are bookings that cruisers already have or current ones through the 31st of January 2021.
 A passenger can receive a Future Cruise Credit as long as he/she cancels at least 48 hours before the sail date.
 The said credit is eligible to book and sail by 30th of April 2022 (or 12 months after the cancellation date of original sailing).

 Royal Caribbean Cruises also added the new “Best Price Guarantee” and “Lift and Shift” options:

 - NEW!
 Best Price Guarantee – It allows customers to take advantage of a better price up to 48 hours before the sail date.
 You just have to give them a call.
 Then you’ll get the difference as a non-refundable onboard credit (inside final payment) or rate adjustment (outside final payment).